 - Tap and hold the link.

 - Tap and hold in the space where you want to paste the link.

-You can also share a link by copying its text from the address bar.
+- You can also share a link by copying its text from the address bar.
 Tap and hold in the address bar to copy the URL.

 - Open up a new browser tab.